 Dates are specified in a similar fashion.
 For example, the value of the format attribute for the date 12/02/72 is MM/DD/YY.
 When using the fixed binding it is recommended that dates are described in the logical part of the contract using xsd:string.
-For example, a message containing a date would be described in the logical part of the contract as shown in Example 29 on page 69.
+For example, a message containing a date would be described in the logical part of the contract as shown in Example 33.

-Example 29.
+Example 33.
 Fixed Date Message